Sabrina Wesley-Nero, PhD

 LaGarrett King, PhD

-University of Missouri
+University of Buffalo

-LaGarrett King is an award winning professor, author, speaker, and professional development specialist.
-A former high school social studies teacher in Georgia and Texas, his primary research interest examines the Teaching and Learning of Black history in schools and society.
+LaGarrett King is the director of the University of Buffalo Center for K-12 Black History and Racial Literacy Education.
+Professor King is an internationally recognized, award-winning scholar of Black history education.
+A former high school social studies teacher in Georgia and Texas, his primary research interest examines the teaching and learning of Black history in schools and society.
+He also researches critical theories of race, teacher education, and curriculum history.